-THE CHILDREN'S HOLOCAUST MEMORIAL - "The Button Project"
+THE CHILDREN'S HOLOCAUST MEMORIAL

-The Nazis and their collaborators killed as many as 1.5 million Jewish children during the Holocaust.
-The memorial is designed to remember these children as well as the unaccounted thousands of murdered Romani children, children with physical and mental disabilities living in institutions, Polish children and children residing in the occupied Soviet Union.
+The Nazis and their collaborators killed some 1.5 million Jewish children during the Holocaust, as well as the unaccounted thousands of murdered Romani children, children with physical and mental disabilities living in institutions, Polish children and children residing in the occupied Soviet Union.

-Within the two and a half years it took to collect the buttons, the students’ role changed from learners to teachers, as they began to host and present to other schools, across the country, who were inspired by their project.
+In the two and a half years it took to collect the buttons, the students’ role changed from learners to teachers, as they began to host and present to other schools, across the country, who were inspired by their project.

 Their dedication to the project soon garnered support and interest from multiple sectors of the community.
 Along with numerous print media stories, the project featured as a news item on Television New Zealand in 2008 and 2010, and the children were interviewed on Radio New Zealand’s Nine to Noon programme in 2009.
 One of the highlights of the national attention given to the project was a visit by Prime Minister John Key in August 2009.